AlysonDorfman/reading-notes/README.md

 # My reading journal for Code Fellows

+Hello, all!
+My name is Alyson Dorfman (she/her), I'm living in the Lake Tahoe area of California, originally from Seattle.
+My background is in business development within healthcare.
+Previous experience includes leading the expansion of a Texas-based healthcare group into Seattle and partnering with large employer groups like Costco and REI.
+I'm excited for this class to break into the tech industry and expand my knowledge.
+Can't wait to see what we can do with emerging AI, too!
+I'm currently running Windows 11 Home 22H2 on a Microsoft Surface.
+Looking forward to working with you all!

+Here's a link to my [My Github Profile](https://github.com/AlysonDorfman)

 Growth Mindset in my own words: It's the view that challenges and setbacks are opportunities for growth and that talents are not innate but can be nurtured and enhanced over time through dedication and a willingness to embrace new experiences.
 In essence, it's the mindset that fosters a continuous desire for improvement and the pursuit of higher goals.

 Reminders to Myself to maintain a growth mindset: